cybervinni1/cybervinni1/README.md

 - <b>[Women in Cybersecurity ( WiCyS) Student Chapter at the Governors State University]</b>

+- <b>[Ethical Hacking Group: Joined a group that focuses on ethical hacking and penetration testing, about vulnerability assessment and mitigation, and practiced safe hacking techniques]</b>

+- <b>[Graduate Level Student Teaching Assistant in IT courses]</b>

 - <b>[Graduated with high honors, University noted ScholarActivities and societies: Graduated with high honors, noted Scholar]</b>

 - <b>[Received top grade in graduating major, paper was singled out by Dean of Governors State University for demonstrated excellence]</b>

-Graduate Level Student Teaching Assistant in IT, Finance, and Marketing courses.

-- <b>(JNTUH College of Engineering Hyderabad, Degree: Bachelor's degree, Field of study:Computer Science, Grade: 3.5 GPA, Graduate year: 2017)</b>
+- <b>(JNTUH College of Engineering Hyderabad, Degree: Bachelor's degree, Field of study:Computer Science, Graduate year: 2017)</b>
+- <b>Grade: 4.0 GPA</b>

 - <b> Activities and societies:</b>
-- <b>[Women in Cybersecurity ( WiCyS) Student Chapter at the Governors State University]</b>
+- <b>[Cloud Masters Team (with a focus on AWS mastery)]</b>
+- <b>[Cybersecurity Club: Participated in a student-run club that focuses on cybersecurity about latest threats and technologies, participated in hackathons and capture the flag (CTF) challenges-] </b>

 <h2>👨‍💻 Cyber security Projects:</h2>